-During a viral event broad-spectrum antibiotics are given to the exposed rats to treat the, often fatal, secondary opportunistic bacterial infections.
+During a viral event broad-spectrum antibiotics are given to the exposed rats to treat the often fatal, secondary opportunistic bacterial infections.
 Usually that approach works well.
 However, there are times when the bacteria involved is resistant.
-A culture and sensitivity test can ensure that the antibiotics given are appropriate
+A culture and sensitivity test can ensure that the antibiotics given are appropriate.

 develop.
-This will take 2 to 3 weeks after the initial exposure (1–2 weeks after clinical symptoms appear).
+This will take 2–3 weeks after the initial exposure (1–2 weeks after clinical symptoms appear).
 Testing a clinically ill rat can often result in false negative results.

 Treatment for secondary bacterial infections that often accompany this particular viral infection, and seen most often in very young, and very old rats, or those rats that are immunosuppressed are as follows:

 Broad-spectrum antibiotics such as those used for mycoplasma respiratory infection given at the maximum dosage for 3—4 weeks.
 Refer to the Rat Medication Guide for broad-spectrum antibiotics.

 *Note: Treatment with antibiotics must be aggressive to be effective.

 For eyes, use a topical ophthalmic antibiotic ointment.
 Lubricate with natural “tears” to help with dryness.

 - Maintain a clean, quiet, draft free environment.

 - Provide additional warmth to maintain body temperature within normal limits.
 It is essential that the rat does not become overheated or dehydrated.
 The rat should also be able to move away from the heat source if it becomes uncomfortable.
 If the rat is unconscious or immobile extreme care must be taken to keep the heat low and stable.